Skip to content Skip to sidebar Skip to footer

 • Temperature: Warmer temperatures lead to earlier blooming, while cooler temperatures delay it.
 A sudden temperature rise can cause flowers to bloom quickly and shorten their lifespan.

-• Rain and Wind: Heavy rain and strong winds can cause petals to fall prematurely.
-This can shorten the viewing period considerably.
+• Rain and Wind: Heavy rain and strong winds can cause premature petals to fall prematurely, considerably reducing the viewing period.

 • Frost: Late frosts can damage the blossoms, affecting their appearance and longevity.

-Keep an eye on the weather forecast as your travel dates approach.
+As your travel dates approach, check the weather forecast.
 Websites and local news often provide cherry blossom forecasts, helping you time your visit perfectly.

 Cherry Blossom Season in Japan